 The pelvic diaphragm is composed of the levator ani and the coccygeus muscle [arising from symphysis and the ischial spine and converge on the coccyx] and the anococcygeal ligament [between the tip of the coccyx and the anal hiatus].
 This leaves a slit for the anal and urogenital openings.
 The urogenital diaphragm is reinforced posteriorly by the superficial transverse perineal.

 The wall of the pelvic cavity includes superficial muscles, such as the glutei, the hip bones, the sacrum and coccyx, and their associated ligaments, deep muscles, blood vessels, nerves, and peritoneum.

 The principal differences between male and female true and false pelvis include:

 - The female pelvis is larger and broader as compared to taller, narrower, and compact male pelvis.

-- The female inlet is larger and oval in shape whereas male inlet is heart shape because the male sacral promontory projects forward.
+- The female inlet is larger and oval in shape whereas the male inlet is heart shape because the male sacral promontory projects forward.

-- In male pelvis, sides converge from the inlet to the outlet, whereas the sides of the female pelvis are wider apart.
-This makes distance between the ischial bones is lesser in males.
+- In the male pelvis, sides converge from the inlet to the outlet, whereas the sides of the female pelvis are wider apart.
+This makes the distance between the ischial bones is lesser in males.
 The greater sciatic notch is wider in females.

 - The iliac crests are higher and more pronounced in males and the male sacrum is long, narrow, more straight.

 - The acetabula are wider apart in females than in males.
 In males, the acetabulum faces more laterally, while it faces more anteriorly in females.
 Consequently, when men walk the leg can move forwards and backwards in a single plane.
 In women, the leg must swing forward and inward, from where the pivoting head of the femur moves the leg back in another plane.
-This change in the angle of the femoral head gives the female gait its characteristic swinging of hips.
+This change in the angle of the femoral head gives the female gait is characteristic swinging of hips.